 “Because I’m proud of who I am.

 “We must not use a demonstration for selfish motives and turn it into rioting and looting.
-We need to be united in the non-violent demonstrations, show them where it hurts.
+We need to be united in the non-violent demonstrations and show them where it hurts.

 “Abstain from spending your money in their shops, and spend in economies that invest in black businesses.
 And that’s for all communities if you want to uplift yourself.
 Invest in your own businesses,” he said.